 Karen Zalamea's practice has developed through the lens of many disciplines, mainly photography, video, and installation.
-Her process involves a hands-on material engagement with image-making, ranging from studio constructions to performed physical gestures for the camera’s vision.
-She is interested in generating forms as photographic subject matter and in experimenting with the intersections of light and surface.
+Her process involves a hands-on material engagement with image-making, from photographing studio constructions to the material handling of photographic objects.
+She is interested in the possibilities of the photographic surface and the subsequent relationship between its object manipulation and its optical representation.

 She studied at Concordia University (MFA) and at Emily Carr University of Art + Design (BFA).
 She is the recipient of several awards, including the inaugural Sylvie and Simon Blais Foundation Award for Emerging Visual Artists.
 Her work has also been supported by the Canada Council for the Arts, the British Columbia Arts Council, and the Conseil des arts et des lettres du Québec.

 She is an instructor in the Audain Faculty of Art at Emily Carr University of Art + Design.